 It's hard to believe, but there are some people who want to pile on the snow instead of getting rid of it.

 Old Man Winter can be cruel when dumping blizzards on people, but is he crueler when he dumps no snow at all?
-For those dreaming of a white Christmas, nothing sits like a lump of coal in a stocking more than a barren landscape devoid of snow.
-Fortunately, there are a handful of devices and systems that let you make your own snow at home.
+For those still waiting for a blanket of white, check out the handful of devices and systems that let you make your own snow at home.

 Snow at Home's SG6 X-Stream is the complete package for turning compressed air and water into snow.
 The set includes a 1.6 gallons per minute electric power washer, an air compressor, a 25-foot extension hose and the snowmaker stand.

 The $1,198 kit includes everything you'll need to make it snow, but weather conditions still need to be favorable.
 To keep you abreast, Snow at Home has an online Snowcasting tool that displays live conditions, including temperature, humidity and wet bulb temperature.

 Now that you've made some snow, get out there and play in it!
 There's no better way to do so than with a good old-fashioned snowball fight.
 With this Arctic Force snowball launcher from Hammacher Schlemmer, you'll be the envy of the neighborhood as you mount your attack.
 The slingshot-like gun launches baseball-sized snowballs 50 feet.
 It also includes a snowball-forming chamber that holds three rounds -- arguably its best feature, considering the average adult can easily throw a snowball farther than 50 feet.
 But for kids, this snowball launcher is a sure-fire winner.